christofolo/christofolo.github.io/musictheory.md

 But what is that note called?
 Remember that the full name for "F" is actually F♮ (pronounced "F Natural").
 The note at the 14th fret is called F♯ (pronounced "F Sharp").
 We have now resolved the 2 rules.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets-gmajor.png){: .mx-auto.d-block :}
+*F♮ is the 13th fret.
+F♯ is the 14th fret.
+You must use F♯ in the G Major Scale because it will fit in the 221-2221 pattern.*

 1. The 3rd fret of the low E string is the note G. It's full legal name is G♮ (pronounced "G Natural").
 However, if you say just "G", then all musicians understand that the "natural" part is implied.
 2. Move __2__—The 5th fret is A♮ or just "A" for short.